twaclaw/pi-cluster/README.md

 ## Hardware

-* 5 (or any number larger than 1) Raspberry Pi 3 Model B+
+* 5 (or any other number) Raspberry Pi 3 Model B+
-* 5 (or any number larger than 1) 32 GB micro SD cards (I used a SanDisk ultra class 10, manufacturer number: SDSQUAR-032G-GN6TA)
+* A 32 GB micro SD card for each Raspberry Pi (I used a SanDisk ultra class 10, manufacturer number: SDSQUAR-032G-GN6TA)
-* A 8-port 100Mbps switch (I used [this one](https://www.conrad.com/p/renkforce-network-switch-8-ports-100-mbps-1483812))
+* An ethernet switch (I used this [8-ports 100 Mbps Renkforce Network Switch ](https://www.conrad.com/p/renkforce-network-switch-8-ports-100-mbps-1483812))
-* A power supply with enough wattage (I used [this 60W one](https://www.anker.com/products/A2133111))
+* A USB power supply with enough wattage (I used this [ANKER 60W 10-Port](https://www.anker.com/products/A2133111))
 * Micro-USB and ethernet cables
 * A Raspberry Pi cluster case